slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 - core values: honesty everywhere. i dont want to be in place where i cant be honest. i want to make relationships with a long term prospect. flat hierarchy. i dont want to be around hierarchical systems. i want to treat everybody as a peer. angry. i dont want to be around angry people
 - Personal branding will kill you.
 Personal DOING will save everyone around you. people justify all kinds of mistakes to preserve the personal narratives they are invested in.
 Countries rewrite their histories, from the textbook up, to support how they see themselves now.
-- CHANGE YOUR ACTIONS, NOT YOURSELF
 - Your identity is this made up thing that you’re emotionally attached to.
 It’s a mirage in the desert.
-And the quickest way to change yourself is to realize that there’s no real self to change.
+And the quickest way to change yourself is to realize that there’s no real self to change. truth-a-better-way-to-talk-about-ourselves.

-- i approve of me. i am my word. i keep my word / i take nothing she says seriously, helps me relax.
-> *'Words are deeds.' -- Ludwig Wittgenstein*
+- CHANGE YOUR ACTIONS, NOT YOURSELF
+- 5Cs: courage, congruence, confidence, calibration, conviction (integrity, honor, service, and generosity should be at the top of your list)
 - Part of being a man is being a protector of everyone who comes into your life.
 Part of being a man is getting shit done.
 A real man loves problems. it’s an opportunity to do your best.
-5Cs: courage, congruence, confidence, calibration, conviction (integrity, honor, service, and generosity should be at the top of your list)
 - Work for a cause, not for applause.
 Live life to express, not to impress.
 Don’t strive to make your presence noticed, just make your absence felt.
-You must play by your rules, funnel your weird stuff to give you some advantage.
+- You must play by your rules, funnel your weird stuff to give you some advantage.
-_im bad in following a script_
+- im bad in following a script.
-truth-a-better-way-to-talk-about-ourselves.
-> *'I'd rather be hated for who I am, than loved for who I am not.' -- Kurt Cobain'* -->
+- i approve of me. i am my word. i keep my word / i take nothing she says seriously, helps me relax.
+-->

 > *'Always be a first rate version of yourself and not a second rate version of someone else.' -- Judy Garland*

 > *'To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.' -- Ralph Waldo Emerson*

+> *'I'd rather be hated for who I am, than loved for who I am not.' -- Kurt Cobain'*

 Authenticity isn’t the presence of something, but the absence of everything that isn’t authentic.

 If you’re trying to be authentic, you’re not being authentic.
-What you can do, however, is stop being inauthentic.

 You don't need to learn how to be authentic but to un-learn inauthenticity.
 The first step is to notice when it arises.
-Then, listen to that instinct.
 Next, take a moment and have a laugh.
-Finally, you have to be willing to put your inauthenticity aside.

-If something is holding you back, recognize it and fix it, but you don’t have to be great at everything.
-Find your context.
-You don’t need to suceed in every context.
-You’re not going to succeed at stuff you don’t want to do.

 If you try to be something you’re not, you end up being nothing.
 Don’t try to be perfect, people know when they’re talking to the real thing.
 The more vulnerable you are, the more people will be able to relate with you.
 Just be real and the results will come.
+If something is holding you back, recognize it and fix it, but you don’t have to be great at everything.
+Find your context.
+You don’t need to suceed in every context.

 > *'Nobody realizes that some people expend tremendous energy merely to be normal.' -- Albert Camus*